West Side, 4 stories: Development features movable building

-The Hudson Yards site today is still a hive of construction activity.
+The Hudson Yards site and its environs today is still a hive of construction activity.
 The skeleton of The Shed and its telescoping shell are both in place.
 External cladding is underway.

 Nearby, the steel structure of another centerpiece at the site — a 150-foot (46-meter) climbable sculpture called The Vessel, made up of 154 twisting flights of stairs — has topped out.

 Both attractions are ringed by finished and unfinished skyscrapers, including 30 Hudson Yards, which is well on its way to its planned height of 1,296 feet (395 meters).

 Making Hudson Yards a must-visit place has always been the plan for its developers, Related Companies and Oxford Properties Group.

 That part of Manhattan has already gained immensely in popularity in recent years thanks to the High Line, an old, elevated rail line that was turned into a strollable green oasis stretching about 1 1/2 miles (1.61 kilometers).
 The High Line wraps around the Hudson Yards complex.

 It has also become much more accessible, thanks to the opening of a subway station and the extension of the 7 train line.

 When Hudson Yards is fully complete sometime in the first part of the next decade, developers say there will be 18 million square feet (1.67 million sq. meters) of residential and commercial space, as well as 14 acres (5.67 hectares) of public space.